Jake66Martin/password-generator/README.md

 around the parameters as to avoid having users input irrelevant information/information that cannot be used for the purpose of this application.
 Deviations from the parameters will force the user to re-input a proper value for both the number of characters and the case in which a user says "no" for all 4 possible characters.
+The user must answer the parameter questions within the prompts and then click "generate password" afterwards.

 ## Screenshots
 ![Screenshot (20)](https://github.com/Jake66Martin/password-generator/assets/139023505/c10e4e91-c92c-4e20-a1f4-4dd1433223ff)